-One of the things you might find the most endearing about ACT! is your ability to mold the program how it feels the most comfortable to you.
-You might decide that for whatever reason, you don't like the look of the Navigation (Nav) bar (those big icons that run down the left side of ACT! as seen in Figure 2-3).
-No problem - all you have to do to "have it your way" is follow the next few steps:
+One of the things you might find the most endearing about ACT! is your ability to mold the program to how it feels the most comfortable to you.
+You might decide that for whatever reason, you don't like the look of the Navigation (Nav) bar (those big icons that run down the left side of ACT!, as shown in Figure 3-3).